 What about other factors that are affecting them?

 -We have those related to SAI itself.
-We are a very new company, in a sector such as IA that is very little known in Spain and arouses a lot of interest, but also a lot of suspicion.
+We are a very new company, in a sector such as IA that is very little known in Spain and arouses much interest, but also much suspicion.
 This leads us to make an extra effort to tell what we do, to explain the immense possibilities that our market has in the next 10-15 years and how we plan to take advantage of this enormous tailwind.
-All of this requires time that, for example, is not required by a retail or consulting business because everyone knows these businesses and can compare them with other similar businesses.
+All this requires time that, for example, a retail or consulting company does not need because everyone knows these businesses and can compare them with other similar ones.

 Therefore, he is not worried, especially considering that the stock market is synonymous with the long term?